MuiseDestiny/zotero-gpt/README.md

 > Be careful to set the addonID and addonRef to avoid confliction.

 - Run `npm install` to set up the plugin and install dependencies.
 If you don't have NodeJS installed, please download it [here](https://nodejs.org/en/);
-- Run `npm run build` to build the plugin.
+- Run `npm run build` to build the plugin in production mode.
+Run `npm run build-dev` to build the plugin in development mode.
 The xpi for installation and the built code is under builds folder.

+> What the difference between dev & prod?
+> - This environment variable is stored in `Zotero.AddonTemplate.env`.
+The outputs to console is disabled in prod mode.
+> - You can decide what users cannot see/use based on this variable.

-### Plugin Life Cycle
+### About Life Cycle

 1. When install/enable/startup triggered from Zotero, `bootstrap.js` > `startup` is called
    - Wait for Zotero ready